0110.be logo

 ~ ARIP: Programma

-Tarsos Logo Tijdens ARIP wordt Tarsos voorgesteld en kan het zelfs uitgetest worden.
+Tarsos Logo Tijdens ARIP( Artistic Research in Progress) wordt Tarsos voorgesteld en kan het zelfs uitgetest worden.
 Volgens de ARIP website : “Op 18 maart 2011 stellen de verschillende onderzoekers hun onderzoeksproject voor: geen afgewerkte producten of eindresultaten, maar wel momentopnames.
 Samen bieden ze een interessante en intrigerende kijk in wat het onderzoek in ons Conservatorium te bieden heeft”.

 Het tekstje over Tarsos: